Decodetalkers/xdg-desktop-portal-shana/README.md

 ## How it works
-it just redirect other portal to it, `the protal of protal`, maybe?
+it just redirect other portal to it, `the portal of portal`, maybe?

 now it just use